Baldwon/academic-kickstart/content/project/CNN Accelerator/index.md

 +++
 # Project title.
-title = "Cognitive Task Analysis and Think-Aloud Interviews"
+title = "A GAN-based generalized signal encoding processor for IoT applications in 22nm"

 # Date this page was created.
 date = 2019-12-02T00:00:00

 # Project summary to display on homepage.
-summary = "Using methods from cognitive science to uncover misconceptions students in introductory statistical inference courses may hold"
+summary = "Design of a low-power configurable neural engine for deep learning applications"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["teachstat"]
+tags = ["machine-learning","low-power-VLSI-system"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""